-Do you have d/Deaf or hard of hearing employees within your organisation?
+Do you have deaf or hard of hearing employees within your organisation?

-Do you or your employees have regular contact with customers, clients and colleagues who are d/Deaf or hard of hearing?
+Do you or your employees have regular contact with customers, clients and colleagues who are deaf or hard of hearing?

 Have you made sure that your working environment is deaf-friendly and made all of your stakeholders as comfortable as possible?